1921 - 1930 (18 Weltumrunder)

 02.2008 An American translation of the book appeared which you can buy online: www.subariders.com Edited in English language by Karoly Kanyo in USA as an ebook of 10 MB.

-03.2009 The original book came out in paper in Emnglish from the WhitehorsePress.com in USA.
+03.2009 The original book came out in paper in English from the Whitehorse-Press.com in USA.
 Bernd Tesch sells this as well.

 B.T.: This is the first longest mc-ride Around-The-World in those times.
 First World-Around-Tour by Hungarians.
-Second World-Tour with a Harley-Davidson sidecar.
+Second World-Around-Tour with a Harley-Davidson sidecar.

 1928 - 30